Dermatology after dark logo

 Macule

-a circumscribed area of skin, different in color and texture of surrounding tissue, the smaller version of a patch.
+a circumscribed area of skin, different in color and texture to surrounding tissue, the smaller version of a patch.

 Malignant Melanoma

-a rare, but sometimes deadly, skin cancer that begins as a mole that turns cancerous.
+a rare, but sometimes deadly skin cancer that begins as a mole and turns cancerous.

 Melanocytes